Fulham Palace House and Garden

 The garden is 13 acres including a 2.5 acre walled garden which includes a parterre, orchard, vegetable beds and wall and arch trained fruit.
 There is a glasshouse vinery which is used for propagating and containerising stock, plant displays and growing glasshouse crops.
 Organic growing techniques are used to grow all crops which are harvested and sold to the public.

-Fulham Palace provides a wide range of horticultural opportunities that trainees will be involved in.
-These seasonal tasks include propagation, vegetable growing, grassland maintenance, tree care, landscaping, composting, planting, turf management and organic pest management.
+Fulham Palace provides a wide range of horticultural opportunities that a trainee will be involved in.
+These seasonal tasks include propagation, vegetable growing, pruning, grassland maintenance, tree care, landscaping, composting, mulching, planting, turf management and organic pest management.
+The trainee will also be fully trained on all machinery and equipment.

 Placements available: One

 Ease of access: London Underground; district line to Putney Bridge Station – the Palace is a 15 minute walk through Bishop’s Park.
 Putney Station is 15 minutes from Waterloo Station.
-The Palace is a 25 minute walk down Putney High Street and across Putney Bridge.
+The Palace is a 25-minute walk down Putney High Street and across Putney Bridge.
 Further directions are available on the Fulham Palace website.

 Accommodation: No dedicated accommodation available.